Cograph Editing: Merging Modules is equivalent to Editing P4's: Introduction

 The key results of this contribution are that (1) every prime node $M$ can be resolved by a sequence of \emph{pairwise} merges of modules that are children of $M$ in the modular decomposition tree, and (2) optimal cograph editing can be expressed as optimal \emph{pairwise} module merging.
 To prove these statements, we start with an overview of important properties on cographs and the modular decomposition (Section \ref{sec:basic} and \ref{sec:cograph}).
 In Section \ref{sec:MM}, we then show that so-called module-preserving edit sets are characterized by resolving any prime node by module-merges.
 In particular, we show that any graph has an optimal edit set that can be entirely expressed by merging modules that are children of prime modules in the modular decomposition tree.
 Finally in Section \ref{sec:algo}, we summarize the results and show how they can be used for establishing efficient heuristics for the cograph editing problem.
-We provide an exact algorithm that allows to optimally edit a cograph via pairwise module-merges as well as a heuristic with a time complexity of $O(|V|^3)$.
+We provide an exact algorithm that allows to optimally edit a cograph via pairwise module-merges.
+As by-product, we obtain an FPT algorithm for the case that cograph editing is parameterized by the so-called modular-width \cite{GLO:13,ALM+17}.
 We finish this paper with a short discussion on how the latter method can be used to obtain a simple $O(|V|^2)$-time heuristic.